-This Teacher Guide is part of the larger Grade 9 learning package, From Emissions to Exposure, which introduces students to common outdoor air pollutants and the environmental factors that influence the dispersal and concentration of these substances in our atmosphere.
-Through an inquiry-based presentation and hands-on activities, students will learn how air pollution impacts the health of humans and ecosystems.
-This material also focuses on current efforts to monitor and predict air quality in Alberta and teaches students how to locate, interpret, and make use of publicly-available air quality data.
+This Teacher Guide is part of the larger Science 30 learning package-Air Quality 101- which introduces students to the various ways human activities and natural events can impact the quality of our air.
+Through an inquiry-based presentation and hands-on activities, students will learn how air pollution harms the environment, ecosystems, and our health.
+This material also focuses on current efforts to monitor and predict air quality in Alberta and teaches students how to locate, interpret, and make use of publicly available air quality data.